davidstutz/wordpress-github/README.md

     [github-user-num-repos user="davidstutz"]

-#### Numberof Commits

-To get the number of commits from a specific user (made to one of his public repositories), use:

-    [github-user-num-commits user="davidstutz"]
+The shortcode merely prints the number of repositories without any HTML tags.

 ## License